njlr/rs-core-lib/prion/unit-test.md

 * `#define TEST_EQUAL(lhs, rhs)`
 * `#define TEST_EQUAL_RANGE(lhs, rhs)`

-Evaluate the two expressions and compares the results, failing if the specified comparison is false, or if either expression (or the comparison itself) throws an exception. `TEST_COMPARE()` applies the given comparison operator, and is equivalent to `TEST((lhs)op(rhs))`, but with a more informative error message if it fails. `TEST_EQUAL()` is shorthand for `TEST_COMPARE(lhs,==,rhs)`. `TEST_EQUAL_RANGE()` expects the expressions to evaluate to ranges, and performs a memberwise equality comparison, failing if the ranges are different sizes, or any of the elements fail to match.
+Evaluate the two expressions and compare the results, failing if the specified comparison is false, or if either expression (or the comparison itself) throws an exception. `TEST_COMPARE()` applies the given comparison operator, and is equivalent to `TEST((lhs)op(rhs))`, but with a more informative error message if it fails. `TEST_EQUAL()` is shorthand for `TEST_COMPARE(lhs,==,rhs)`.
+`TEST_EQUAL_RANGE()` expects the expressions to evaluate to ranges, and performs a memberwise equality comparison, failing if the ranges are different sizes, or any of the elements fail to match.

 * `#define TEST_MATCH(string, pattern)`